-But before you jump in, do your homework and make sure you're ready to spend a few years in Thailand living and growing your company.
-Many people come believing that the island ‘“needs this or that” and unfortunately fail and close after one year or less.
+But before you jump in, do your homework and ensure you're ready to spend a few years in Thailand living and growing your company.
+Many people believe that the island ‘“needs this or that” and unfortunately fails and closes after one year or less.
 Do your research before committing.

-Here on Koh Phangan, there is a lot that goes into starting a company.
-And the first phase should be preparation.
+Here on Koh Phangan, a lot goes into starting a company.
+And the first phase should be prepared.

 All successful companies have well-thought-out business strategies.